BitcoinMechanic/datum-guides/README.md

 **For instructions on how to configure your node/gateway see [here](https://github.com/BitcoinMechanic/datum-setup-instructions).**

 **Your node will now sync.
-Check its progress with `/home/bitcoin/bitcoin/src/bitcoin/src/bitcoin-cli getblockcount`**
+Check its progress with `bitcoin-cli getblockcount`** Note: You will need to do this as the `bitcoin` user - or whatever you called the user created when running the script. `su - bitcoin` to switch to that user.

 **You can now connect your miners to your DATUM gateway!**